-- A Record of History (though not always accurate).
+- A Record of History (though not consistently accurate).

 Many collectors buy books for their subject area to form part of their collection.
-Often, if they want to read the book, they will buy a cheaper edition too so as to preserve the condition of their collected piece.
+Often, if they want to read the book, they will buy a cheaper edition to preserve the condition of their collected piece.

 The condition of a book is often made worse by inappropriate handling.
-Careful opening and storage can help books to last in their bindings for well over 100 years.
+On the other hand, careful opening and storage can help readers last in their bindings for well over 100 years.

 How to Store Books